-Transportation Law Update: Seventh Circuit Finds Safe Harbor Provision Applies to Federal Excise Tax
+Transportation Executive Summary: Seventh Circuit Finds Safe Harbor Provision Applies to Federal Excise Tax

 The United States Court of Appeals for the Seventh Circuit recently held that the determining factor for whether a repair or modification occurred under the safe harbor provision of the federal excise tax statute is whether the cost of the repairs or modifications exceeded 75 percent of the retail value of a comparable new tractor.
 Schneider Nat'l Leasing, Inc. v.
 United States, 11 Fed.
 4th 548 (7th Cir.
 2021).
 This decision is significant within the transportation industry as it clarified the method by which trucking companies can determine whether the 12 percent federal excise tax applies to certain transactions.